 *First published November 20, 2009 and moved to this page for better organization

 The sample pictured to the right was made with DMC Cebelia size 20 thread and a 1.25 mm crochet hook.
-Sample measures: 7″ across (edge to edge).
-You can use whatever thread and hook size you wish.

-Pattern Source: Vintage pattern from around the 1950s.
+Source: Vintage design from around the 1950s.

 *First published December 3, 2008 and moved to this page for better organization